-The Financial Services and Markets Act 2000 (the FSMA) established the Financial Services Compensation Scheme (the FSCS), which pays compensation to eligible customers of authorised financial services firms which are unable, or are likely to be unable, to pay claims against them.
-For further information, please refer to the section entitled "Description of the Society-Financial Services Compensation Scheme".
-Based on its share of protected deposits, the Group pays levies to the FSCS to enable the scheme to meet claims against it.
-While it is anticipated that the substantial majority of claims will be repaid wholly from recoveries from the institutions concerned, there is the risk of a shortfall, such that the FSCS may place additional levies on all FSCS participants, which levies may be in significant amounts that may have a material impact on the Group's profits.
-In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £363 million for the 2013-14 scheme year, which will be passed on across all firms holding protected deposits, including the Group.
+In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £300 million for the scheme in 2014 and 2015, which will be passed on across all firms holding protected deposits, including the Group.
 In addition, there can be no assurance that there will be no further actions taken under the Banking Act that may lead to further claims against the FSCS, and concomitant increased FSCS levies payable by the Issuer.
 Any such increases in the Issuer's costs and liabilities related to the levy may have a material adverse effect on its results of operations.
 Further costs and risks to the Group may also arise from discussions at national and EU levels around the future design of financial services compensation schemes, including increasing the scope and level of protection and moving to pre-funding of compensation schemes.
-The amount provided for in the Group's accounts to meet its obligations to the FSCS was an estimated £133 million as at 4 April 2013 (£111 million as at 4 April 2012).
-Included within this provision is £44 million which represents the Group's share of the £363 million expected shortfall described above.
+The amount provided for in the Group's accounts to meet its obligations to the FSCS was £142 million as at 4 April 2014 (£133 million as at 4 April 2013).
+Included within this provision is £35 million which represents the Group's share of the £300 million expected shortfall described above and £12 million in respect of the Issuer's share of Dunfermline Building Society.